Skip to main content

 DESTINATION "${CMAKE_INSTALL_PREFIX}/data")

-PVR GPU Driver provides a specific implementation of the Vulkan API.
-Applications can complete drawing tasks by calling the corresponding API.
+The PVR GPU driver offers a concrete implementation of the Vulkan API; applications can complete rendering tasks by calling the corresponding API functions.

-For detailed usage of Vulkan API, please refer to:
+For detailed usage of the Vulkan API, please refer to: